sigmacoy/sigmacoy/README.md

-"The final step of learning is application."
+<br> "The final step of learning is application."